Loop corrections in Minkowski spacetime away from equilibrium. Part II. Finite-time results: Introduction

 The dynamics of an out-of-equilibrium quantum system can be described in terms of its correlation functions.
 The two-point correlation, for example, describes the linear response of a quantum system and is a central object in the study of various out-of-equilibrium phenomena including, for example, inflation in the early Universe, quantum chaos in many-body systems, and thermalization, or lack thereof, in open quantum systems.
 With this in mind, it is crucial to understand how the two-point correlation changes in the presence of nonlinearities, for example, whether it picks up perturbative corrections or acquires a qualitatively different non-perturbative character.

 A standard method to calculate finite-time correlation functions in out-of-equilibrium many-body quantum systems and quantum field theory is the in-in path integral approach \cite{Schwinger:1960qe,Mahanthappa:1962ex,Bakshi:1962dv,Kadanoff:1962,Bakshi:1963bn,Keldysh:1964ud,Jordan:1986ug,Calzetta:1986ey}.
 In cosmology, it is most importantly used to obtain equal-time correlations of the primordial fluctuation and loop corrections in the presence of gravity-induced interactions.
 The formalism also allows, of course, the calculation of unequal-time correlations.
 In this paper, we use it to calculate loop corrections to the unequal-time two-point correlator of a massless scalar field $\phi(\vx,t)$ in Minkowski spacetime and in Fourier space.
 We assume that the field is in the vacuum of the free theory until the interaction is switched on instantaneously at the time $t_0$.
+As shown in the paper, this choice is not always justified since the act of switching on the interaction can itself create excitations in the initial state or, in other words, the system is not in the free theory ground state at any finite time after $t_0$.
+We, nevertheless, make this assumption to simplify our calculations, and find that it is imperative to include perturbative corrections to the initial state.
 The specific interactions that we consider are $\lambda\phi^3$ in 4D and 6D and $\lambda\phi^4$ in 4D.

 In order to regulate our loop integrals, we introduce a variant of dimensional regularization in which we first convert to a Euclidean time coordinate, which damps out the mode function at high momenta and allows us to easily perform spatial Fourier integrals, and then change the dimension of the time integral in the loop.
 We found this regularization scheme to be more reliable than a hard cutoff or damping out the mode function via an $i\epsilon$ prescription.
-We renormalize the resulting correlation function by adding two types of counterterms, the first are usual in-out counterterms in the dynamics that respect the background Lorentz symmetry, and the second are counterterms in the initial state.
+We renormalize the resulting correlation function by adding two types of counterterms, the first are usual in-out counterterms in the dynamics that respect the background Lorentz symmetry, and the second are counterterms in the initial state that we alluded to above.
 The presence of initial state counterterms has been emphasized before \cite{Calzetta:2008,Baacke:1997zz,Baacke:1999ia,Collins:2005nu,Collins:2014qna} and our results further highlight their importance and ubiquity in finite-time calculations.